-An introductory course that provides non-native signers the opportunity to study American Sign Language.
-Emphasis will be on the development of visual receptive and expressive skills necessary for effective communication with deaf and hard-of-hearing individuals.
+An introductory course that provides non-native signers with the opportunity to study American Sign Language.
+Emphasis is on the development of visual receptive and expressive skills necessary for effective communication with the deaf and hard-of-hearing individuals.
 Through a variety of classroom experiences, students will learn to recognize and produce both manual and non-manual behaviors that reflect an understanding of the language's grammatical, semantic, spatial and cultural frameworks.
 (Fulfills Foreign Language requirement.)
+Offered every semester.